What is LinkedIn?

 LinkedIn Groups are a place to gain information and connections from people who are in the same industry.

-The most important thing to do is to engage with it: engage in discussions, post questions, and share content.
+The most important thing to do is to engage with the group: engage in discussions, post questions, and share content.
 From there, look at jobs available and reach out to fellow members.

 Types of Connections